Garfield, Arkansas Short-Term Rental Market

 Garfield, AR STRs averaged $184/night at 48.9% occupancy in April 2026, near Pea Ridge National Military Park and Beaver Lake.

-Quick Answer: Garfield, Arkansas is an active short-term rental market. average occupancy is 49%. average monthly revenue is $2,559. average daily rate is $184. the top operator is Cohobnb Properties with 209 listings. market score is 66/100 (grade C).
+Quick Answer: Garfield, Arkansas is an active short-term rental market. average occupancy in the Fayetteville/Bentonville market area is 60%. average monthly revenue in the Fayetteville/Bentonville market area is $3,714. average daily rate in the Fayetteville/Bentonville market area is $219. the top operator in the Fayetteville/Bentonville market area is Cohobnb Properties with 209 listings. market score is 66/100 (grade C).

 Market Score Breakdown